JayO-1/system-design-101/README.md

 The main _advantages_ of Map Reduce include:

 1. The ability to use arbritary code for the mapper and the reducer
-2. Nodes can have other use-cases, and we perform the computation on the same node that holds the data.
+2. We perform the computation on the same node that holds the data.
 This minimises data movement!
-3. Failed mappers/reducers are restarted independently
+3. Failed mappers/reducers are restarted independently, as the job manager can rerun the appropriate part of the pipeline
+    * This even holds with network failures, as we can simply perform the sort/shuffle step again!
+    * Since failure is dealt with by rerunning a given process, the mapper/reducer must be **idempotent**

-However, we generally do not use MapReduce in practice.
+However, we generally do not use MapReduce in practice as it has many issues.

+#### Apache Spark

 ### Back pressure